CHENFENG1020/scaffold_hopping_whales/README.md

 ``

 ## Use the provided Jupyter notebook
-Move to the [code](/code) folder, where the Jupyter notebook file is contained, and launch Jupter Notebook, as follows:
+Move to the [code](/code) folder, where the Jupyter notebook file is contained, and launch Jupter Notebook, as follows:<div>
 ``
 jupyter notebook
 ``